triton-inference-server/server/docs/models_and_schedulers.rst

 Stateful Models
 ---------------

-With respect to the inference server's schedulers, a *stateful* model (or stateful custom backend) does maintain state between inference requests.
+With respect to Triton's schedulers, a *stateful* model (or stateful custom backend) does maintain state between inference requests.
 The model is expecting multiple inference requests that together form a sequence of inferences that must be routed to the same model instance so that the state being maintained by the model is correctly updated.
-Moreover, the model may require that the inference server provide *control* signals indicating, for example, sequence start.
+Moreover, the model may require that Triton provide *control* signals indicating, for example, sequence start.

 The :ref:`sequence batcher <section-sequence-batcher>` must be used for these stateful models.
 As explained below, the sequence batcher